March 29, 2026

 Construction accident claims in Florida involve a complex intersection of workers’ compensation law, third-party liability, OSHA regulations, and product liability statutes.
 Unlike a standard car accident case, a construction accident lawyer in Florida must navigate multiple potential sources of compensation and identify every liable party to maximize your recovery.
 This comprehensive guide covers everything you need to know about pursuing a construction accident claim in Florida, from identifying the responsible parties to understanding how recent tort reform legislation affects your case.

-How Dangerous Is Construction Work in Florida?
+Just How Dangerous Is Florida Construction Work?

 Construction remains one of the most hazardous industries in the United States, and Florida is no exception.
 According to the Bureau of Labor Statistics, the construction industry accounts for approximately 21% of all workplace fatalities nationwide, despite employing only about 7% of the total workforce.
 In Florida specifically, dozens of construction workers lose their lives on job sites each year, with hundreds more suffering serious injuries that require hospitalization.